diskoverdata/diskover-docs/source_files/user_file_actions.md

 The options within file actions push the boundaries around read-only files while still safeguarding your source assets.
 While some plugins are designed for seamless integration with third-party platforms, reducing time and complexity for users along with many other benefits, Diskover also embraces clients deploying their own plugins to automate their specific in-house workflows.

-The [plugins/features needs to be enabled](#https://docs.diskoverdata.com/diskover_configuration_and_administration_guide/#diskover-web-plugins-file-actions) by your System Administrator.
+The [plugins/features need to be enabled](#https://docs.diskoverdata.com/diskover_configuration_and_administration_guide/#diskover-web-plugins-file-actions) by your System Administrator.

 ### File Actions Overview